microsoft/vscode-docs/blogs/2018/09/07/blog-post.md

 ![Pull Request Integration](pr.png)

-We've also built a chat bot which hooks up to [VSTS Build REST API](https://docs.microsoft.com/en-us/rest/api/vsts/build/?view=vsts-rest-4.1) and provides notifications for when builds break on our internal chat.
+We've also built a chat bot which hooks up to [VSTS Build REST API (TODO from PJ: @Dmitry: Does this accure to Azure DevOps or Azure Pipelines?)](https://docs.microsoft.com/en-us/rest/api/vsts/build/?view=vsts-rest-4.1) and provides notifications for when builds break on our internal chat.

 TODO IMPROVE IMAGE